-The District also maintains a license with an aggregate company for material processing within the spreading facilities.
+The District also maintains licenses with aggregate companies for material processing within the spreading facilities.
 This license includes access to the facilities, as well as the ability to sort, clean and sell the material from within the District's facilities, primarily the Borrow Pit.
 The license does not permit mining.
-The current license is with Upland Rock, and is for the management of material in both the Santa Ana and Mill Creek Facilities.
+The current license is with Upland Rock, and is for the management of material in both the Santa Ana and Mill Creek facilities.
 Field staff utilizes the aggregate licensee for assistance with cleanout within basins and canals in order to maintain high percolation rates.
 The areas within the facilities utilized by Upland Rock for processing and storing, as well as the quarry ownership for aggregate mining is shown in Figure 4-3.